 Oregon Snowpack 2026: Looking Ahead to Summer

-The Oregon snowpack 2026 situation is a reminder that we live in a region where weather patterns have real, tangible effects on daily life.
+The Oregon snow 2026 situation is a reminder that we live in a region where weather patterns have real, tangible effects on daily life.
 From the Salem water supply to wildfire season, what happens in the Cascades doesn’t stay in the Cascades.
 We’re all connected to those mountains, whether we ski on them or not.

 Let’s hope for a snowy March.
 In the meantime, let’s prepare like good neighbors do — together and ahead of time.